commercetools/launchpad-algolia-sync/README.md

 - CTP_CLIENT_SECRET: The client secret of commercetools user account.
 It is used in commercetools client to communicate with commercetools platform via SDK.
 - CTP_SCOPE: The scope constrains the endpoints to which the commercetools client has access, as well as the read/write access right to an endpoint.
 - CTP_REGION: As the commercetools APIs are provided in six different region, it defines the region which your commercetools user account belongs to.
+- CTP_PRODUCT_CHANGE_SUBSCRIPTION_KEY: Key of commercetools subscription which subscribes any change in commercetools product resources.
+Remind that it needs to be unique per deployed connector application.
+That means it cannot be shared among multiple applications and Algolia search indices.
+- THEGOODSTORE_LOCALE: Locale in `goodstore`.
+It includes 'en-US' and 'de-DE'.
+Since it is suggested each search index supports only single locale, locale code requires to be provided as environment variable for connector.
 - SEARCH_PLATFORM_CONFIG: It defines the configurations required by the Algolia index, such as credentials, Algolia index unique identifier, etc.
   Following is a sample JSON object of this variable.